thatcsharpguy/that-c-sharp-guy/en/_drafts/opening-files-xamarin-forms.md

 ---
 layout: post
-title: Receiving files in Xamarin.Forms
+title: Opening files in Xamarin.Forms
 date: 2015-12-06 21:00:00
 author: Antonio Feregrino Bolaños
 excerpt: Learn how to enable your application to receive files from other apps in the same device.